Bill Woodfull

 Upon returning to Australia, Woodfull established his partnership with Ponsford, and in 1926–27 Shield season, they put on a record-breaking 375-run opening stand, setting up a world record first-class team score of 1107.
-Woodfull was appointed as vice-captain to Jack Ryder for the 1928–29 home Ashes series following a spate of retirements.
+Woodfull was appointed as vice-captain to Jack Ryder for the 1928–29 home Ashes series.
 He carried his bat in a record-breaking first Test defeat.
 Although England easily won 4–1, Woodfull scored three centuries, and added his best first-class score for 275 not out.
 Woodfull reluctantly became captain in 1930 when Ryder was dropped, and his team was derided as the worst Australian squad to tour England.
 It was the youngest squad to leave Australia, prompting commentators to label the team "Woodfull's kindegarten".
 After losing the first Test, Woodfull scored a century as Australia levelled the series and they won the fifth Test to regain the Ashes.
 Woodfull ended the tour with six first-class centuries.
 In 1931–32 Woodfull had his most successful Test series in his career, against South Africa, scoring 421 runs at 70.17, including his Test highest score of 161.

-In 1932–33, great controversy erupted during England's tour of Australia.
+In 1932–33, controversy erupted during England's tour of Australia.
 The visitors used bodyline tactics—persistently aiming at the upper bodies and heads of the Australian batsmen in the hope of stifling the hosts' strong batting line-up.
 The Australian public and cricket community abhorred the tactic, but Woodfull refused to retaliate or complain publicly.
 The controversy peaked during the third Test at the Adelaide Oval.
 Woodfull was felled by a blow to the heart, almost provoking a riot.
 After Woodfull was dismissed, English manager Plum Warner came to privately express his sympathy, to which Woodfull famously replied "I do not want to see you, Mr Warner.
 There are two teams out there.
 One is playing cricket and the other is not."
 England completed a convincing 4–1 victory, but Woodfull was much praised for his stoic public behaviour.

-In 1934, Woodfull led the Australians back to England for a tour that was to mend relations after assurances had been given that bodyline would not be repeated.
+In 1934, Woodfull led the Australians back to England for a tour that was to mend relations.
 The Australians won 2–1, and Woodfull remains the only captain to regain the Ashes twice.
-Woodfull retired after the tour; his family claimed that the bodyline controversy had sapped his passion for cricket.
-A mathematics teacher, Woodfull went on to become headmaster at his alma mater, Melbourne High School.
+Woodfull retired after the tour.
+A mathematics teacher, he went on to become headmaster at his alma mater, Melbourne High School.